 All human business activities related to the ocean, like oil drilling, working on oil rigs, military explosive tests and sound tactics made by noise-makers to lure mammals to a fate of experiments and death, can cause serious effects on these mammals hearing.

 Even the sound of of everyday boats can interfere with how they communicate with each other.
 It affects their social lives.

-Posted on 2016-04-05, in Write to create and tagged Animal lover, Animal rights, Culture & identity, education, humanitarian issues, humanity, Humans, Write to create.
+Posted on Apr 5, 2016, in MY BRAIN -MY THOUGHTS and tagged Animal lover, Animal rights, Culture & identity, education, humanitarian issues, humanity, Humans, Write to create.
 Bookmark the permalink.
 23 Comments.